June 19th-21st Battle of the Philippine Sea

 Nine Japanese carriers accompanied by battleships and cruisers attempted to attack an American force led by 15 carriers, covering the landings in Saipan.
 The battle became known as the "Marina's Turkey Shoot".
 The Japanese started the battle with 430 carrier aircraft.
 When it ended they had only 35 carrier aircraft left.
 Almost all were shot down by the American fighters and anti-aircraft guns, while attempting to attack the US force.
 In addition, two Japanese fleet carriers were sunk by submarines and one by air attack.

-On the morning of June 19th, the Japanese found parts of the US fleet and began launching aircraft from Guam to attack.
-30 Hellcats were dispatched to intercept the Japanese planes, quickly 35 Japanese aircraft were downed with the loss of only one Hellcat.
-The Japanese then launched a raid with 68 aircraft from their carriers.
-They were met by American fighters 70 miles out.
-25 Japanese planes were quickly shot down, against the loss of only 1 American plane.
-As the aircraft got closer to the US fleet, another 16 were shot down six aircraft reached the fleet and caused only minor damage.
-A second raid was soon detected of 107 aircraft of them 97 were shot down, The third raid of 47 aircraft while less aircraft got shot down they manage to inflict only minor damage.
-By the end of the day, Japanese losses numbered 350 planes.
+On the morning of June 19th, the Japanese detected portions of the United States fleet and commenced launching aircraft from Guam to engage in combat.
+Thirty Hellcats were dispatched to intercept the Japanese planes, resulting in the quick downing of 35 Japanese aircraft with only one Hellcat sustaining damage.
+Subsequently, the Japanese launched a raid with 68 aircraft from their carriers.
+They were met by American fighters positioned 70 miles away.
+Twenty-five Japanese planes were swiftly shot down, while only one American plane was lost.
+As the aircraft drew closer to the United States fleet, another 16 were downed, and six aircraft reached the fleet, causing only minor damage.